jtyr/gbt/README.md

 The prompt (train) is assembled from several elements (cars).
 The look and behavior of whole train as well as each car can be influenced by a set of environment variables.
-Majority of the
+To set the environment variable, use `export` in the Linux and Mac shell and `$Env:` on Windows.

 ### Colors